tvfischer/gdpr-data-patterns-detection/README.md

 3. Basic RegEx : this is a general regular expression to match the pattern described in the previous step.
 4. Links to more complex RegEx : links to more complex or system specific regular expression (e.g. perl, Autonomy) that can be stored in the subfolder of the member state.

+## Repository Task List
+The following activities still need processing and completion.
+- [ ] Find as many Personal Data patterns as possible for each country
+- [ ] Add more complete definition for DPA
+- [ ] Add more complete definition for DPO
+- [ ] ???